MarwanKAsem/YouTube-Downloader-Script/README.md

 # YouTube Downloader (Educational Use Only)

-This project is a lightweight YouTube video downloader created for **educational and archival purposes** only.
+This project is a lightweight YouTube audio downloader created for **educational and archival purposes** only.

 It supports:
 - Downloading public YouTube videos.